ExoPlayer uses Android’s

 specified in the request.
 Multi-key content can be played with this license

-server configuration by setting the
+server configuration by passing

 We do not recommend configuring your license server to behave in this way.
 It requires extra license requests to play multi-key content, which is less efficient and robust than the alternative described above.